Main

 Food and Food Product Business Issues, Response Measures and Basic Approach

-By securing and supplying food and food products, we contribute to the realization of livelihoods that guarantee diversity, convenience, nutritional support, economy, and affluence.
-In our distribution business, we are expanding not only in the supply and distribution of raw materials for processed foods but also in the retail and merchandising sectors in Japan and overseas.
-We are working to make our quality assurance system more visible and set up a quality assurance governance system on a group that will include our consolidated subsidiaries, to serve as a basis for various initiatives.
+By securing and supplying food and food products stably, we contribute to the realization of livelihoods that guarantee diversity, convenience, nutritional support, economy, and affluence.
+In the distribution business, we are expanding not only in the supply and distribution of raw materials for processed foods but also in the retail and merchandising sectors in Japan and overseas.
+We are working to make our quality assurance system more visible and set up a quality assurance governance system for the group include our consolidated subsidiaries, to serve as a basis for various initiatives.
+In the Nutrition & Agriculture business, we aim to help people lead richer and more fulfilling lives by enhancing health and well-being through food.

 Key issues Initiatives